Backster01/skills-build-applications-w-copilot-agent-mode/.github/steps/5-setup-frontend-react-framework.md

 > 🧪 **Try this:**
 - Try creating your own prompts to change the application appearance, add features, and try different models.
-- Once you are happy with the application you can commit the changes and push them to your branch `build-octofit-app`.
+- Once you are happy with the application you can commit the changes and push them to your branch `build-tutoring-sa-app`.

-1. Now that we have created the REACT frontend for all application components let's check our changes in to our `build-octofit-app` branch.
+1. Now that we have created the REACT frontend for all application components let's check our changes in to our `build-tutoring-sa-app` branch.

 1. With our new changes complete, please **commit** and **push** the changes to GitHub.